jhpyle/docassemble/_docs/functions.md

 In this example, we use [`action_arguments()`] to retrieve all of the arguments to [`url_action()`] as a [Python dictionary].

-You can control whether and when the "action" will be performed by placing the `process_action()` statement in a particular place in your [`initial`] code.
-For example, you might want to ensure that actions can only be carried out if the user is logged in:

-{% highlight yaml %}
-initial: True
-code: |
-  if user_logged_in():
-    process_action()
-{% endhighlight %}

 You can think of "actions" as temporary diversions from the regular interview logic.
 When the action is over, the regular interview logic resumes.
 When the action is considered to be over depends on what the